cockroachdb/docs/v2.0/recommended-production-settings.md

     For example, Cockroach Labs has used custom VMs (8 vCPUs and 16 GiB of RAM per VM) for internal testing.
 - **Do not** use `f1` or `g1` [shared-core machines](https://cloud.google.com/compute/docs/machine-types#sharedcore), which limit the load on a single core.

+## Monitoring and Alerting

+Despite CockroachDB's various [built-in safeguards against failure](high-availability.html), it is critical to actively monitor the overall health and performance of a cluster running in production and to create alerting rules that promptly send notifications when there are events that require investigation or intervention.

+For details about available monitoring options and the most important events and metrics to alert on, see [Monitoring and Alerting](monitoring-and-alerting.html).

 ## Clock Synchronization

 {% include faq/clock-synchronization.html %}

-## Cache and SQL Memory Size <span class="version-tag">Changed in v1.1</span>
+## Cache and SQL Memory Size

-By default, each node's cache size and temporary SQL memory size is `128MiB` respectively.
+<span class="version-tag">Changed in v1.1: </span>By default, each node's cache size and temporary SQL memory size is `128MiB` respectively.
 These defaults were chosen to facilitate development and testing, where users are likely to run multiple CockroachDB nodes on a single computer.
 When running a production cluster with one node per host, however, it's recommended to increase these values:

 - Increasing a node's **cache size** will improve the node's read performance.
 - Increasing a node's **SQL memory size** will increase the number of simultaneous client connections it allows (the `128MiB` default allows a maximum of 6200 simultaneous connections) as well as the node's capacity for in-memory processing of rows when using `ORDER BY`, `GROUP BY`, `DISTINCT`, joins, and window functions.